Page Content

 Year one

-During the first year of the Obstetrics Hospitalist Fellowship, you spend the initial ten and a half months on research and completion of graduate courses in order to complete the Center for Clinical and Translational Science (CCaTS) Postdoctoral Certificate Program.
-This program requires a minimum of twelve Mayo Clinic Graduate School of Biomedical Sciences didactic credits with a minimum GPA of 3.0 on a 4.0 scale as well as attendance at the Writing and Publishing High-Impact Research Manuscripts Workshop.
-The final requirement is submission of a first-author manuscript based on the results of your clinical and translational research project.
+During the first year of the Obstetrics Hospitalist Fellowship, you spend the initial eleven months on research and completion of graduate courses in order to complete a master's degree in Obstetrics and Gynecology.
+This program requires a minimum of forty-five credits offered through the Mayo Clinic Graduate School of Biomedical Sciences and the Department of Obstetrics and Gynecology.

-The remainder of the first year is clinical with rotations consisting of Family Birth Center, Neonatal Intensive Care Unit, and Obstetric Anesthesia.
+The remainder of the first year is clinical with rotations consisting of Neonatal Intensive Care Unit and Obstetric Anesthesia.

 Rotation Length